Eduardo-Cabrera/HarleyKwyn.github.io/_posts/2014-01-28-google-comments-in-jekyll.md

 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js"></script>
 {% endhighlight %}

 Find where you want your comments to appear in your site's HTML.
-Preferablly the comments will be post specific so it's mostl likely to be found in `_layout` in something that look like `post.html` and in a wrapper, quite possibly a `<footer></footer>` tab
+Preferably the comments will be post specific so it's most likely to be found in `_layout` in something that look like `post.html` and in a wrapper, quite possibly a `<footer></footer>` tab

 Copy this div into that container
 {% highlight HTML %}